Humbly Homemade

 • Sourdough levain - use just a portion of the levain you build to enhance the bread's flavor and structure

-• Granulated sugar - Sweetens the bread and provides an extra food source for the yeast in the dough
+• Granulated sugar - sweetens the bread and provides an extra food source for the yeast in the dough

 • All purpose flour - provides an elastic texture so the matcha swirl bread is easier to roll; all purpose flour's subtle flavor allows the sourdough and matcha to be the stars of the show